JadeMin/mcods/README.md

 # Usage
-Just open `run.bat` then MCod will uses default options and default `mods` folder path.
+Just open `run.bat` then MCods will use default configs and start the web server.

 ## If the `mods` folder has a different name or path
 1. Open editor `run.bat`.